DanielHuynh611/Telecom-Customer-Churn/README.md

 - **Age Groups**: Customers **over 65** have an **extremely high churn rate** (**41.7%**), while those **under 65** churn at **23.6%**.

 - **Marital Status**: Single customers are more likely to churn compared to married customers (**33.0%** vs. **19.7%**).

+## Recommendations

+1. **Enhance Internet Service & Unlimited Data Plans**

+    Customers who pay for **fiber optic internet** and **unlimited data** are significantly more likely to churn.
+It is recommended to investigate service quality issues and consider improving reliability, speed, or pricing to increase satisfaction and retention.

+2. **Targeted Retention Strategies for Senior and Married Customers**

+    Customers **over 65** and **married individuals** exhibit higher churn rates.
+Developing more appealing offers, loyalty programs, or bundled services that better tailored to their needs may encourage long-term commitment.

+3. **Promote Online Security & Premium Tech Support**

+    Subscribing to **online security** and **premium tech support** correlates with lower churn rates.
+Promoting these services through discounts and bundled plans could encourage adoption and improve customer retention.

+## Insights Deep Dive